Javascript is not enabled.

 What's the difference between SSDI and SSI?

-Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) both pay benefits to people that the Social Security Administration deems disabled.
+Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) both pay benefits to people who the Social Security Administration (SSA) deems to have a disability.

-With their similar initials and overlapping missions, the two programs can be easy to confuse — but they differ in fundamental ways.
+With their similar initials and overlapping missions, the two programs can be easily confused, but they differ in fundamental ways.
 Here are some of the key distinctions.

 Who qualifies

-• SSDI is available to people with physical and mental impairments severe enough to prevent them from engaging in their normal occupations or any other substantial work.
-The disability must be expected to last for at least 12 months or to end in death.
+SSDI is available to people with physical and mental impairments severe enough to prevent them from engaging in their normal occupations or any other substantial work.
+The disability must be expected to last for at least 12 months or to result in death.

-• SSI is a safety net program that pays benefits to people who are disabled, usually based on the same definition used for SSDI; blind; or 65 and older.
-They must have very limited income and assets.
+SSI is a safety net program that pays benefits to people with very limited income and assets who are 65 or older, blind or are deemed to have a disability based on the same definition used for SSDI.

 How to qualify

-As it does for the spouses and children of retirees, Social Security can pay additional benefits to the spouses and children of disabled workers.
-Adults who have been disabled since childhood may qualify for SSDI on a parent's record even if they never have worked.
+As it does for the spouses and children of retirees, Social Security can pay additional benefits to the spouses and children of workers with disabilities.
+Adults who have had a disability since childhood may qualify for SSDI on a parent's record even if they've never worked.

-• SSI is not tied to a recipient's work history.
-You can receive SSI if you never have worked or paid Social Security taxes.
+SSI is not tied to a recipient's work history.
+You can receive SSI if you've never worked or paid Social Security taxes.
 But your income and other financial resources, such as bank accounts and property, must not exceed strict caps.

 The resource limit is $2,000 for an individual and $3,000 for a couple.